Downside protection to shield your money from catastrophic losses that destroy long-term growth.

 From 1997 to 2002, ValueAligned® Partners’ founder, David Berkowitz, was in charge of Stern Stewart’s North American EVA™ implementations.
 He specialized in advising manufacturing companies on how to manage the company to maximize shareholder value, so he can spot a well-run company – from a shareholder’s point of view – from a mile away.

 Now, he uses his unique Economic Value Added™ expertise to help average investors grow their retirement savings.

 Unlike Brokers, as Fiduciary, Independent Financial Planners, we are legally bound to put your interests ahead of our own.

 You may have worked with an independent financial advisor whom you thought was serving as a fiduciary but instead turned out to be nothing but a middle man.

 Eliminating 100% of all middle men (and the high fees they command) has been one of our core values since David Lee Berkowitz founded the firm in 2002.
 We wouldn’t have it any other way.
 It’s one of many ways that we ensure you’re getting the maximum possible retirement savings.

-Separately managed accounts (SMAs) have traditionally been a tool for the wealthy, including our clients with more than $1 billion in net worth.
+Separately managed accounts (SMAs) have traditionally been a tool for the wealthy.
 Unfortunately, they’ve traditionally been out of the reach of most other investors.
 But with the incredible advances in technology, we can now avail them to all of our clients.